Can You Offer Stock Options to Contractors?

 Some companies choose to offer stock options to independent contractors as a form of compensation.
 In these situations, the contractor has the opportunity to own company shares.

-This practice is most often seen in startups, as they don’t have the same access to significant amounts of money as bigger companies do, or private companies that have intentions to be publicly traded in the future.
+This practice is most often seen in startups, as they don’t have access to significant amounts of money as bigger companies do.

-There are a few things to contemplate when considering offering stock options to contractors, though.
+However, there are a few things to contemplate when considering offering stock options to contractors.

 Stock options and why companies offer stock to contractors